ttkorhonen/e3pages/docs/kb/guide/articles/5_build_process.md

 ## Some details about `make`

 Before we can describe the build process, we have to talk a little about how `make` works.
-If you don't understand `make`, it is very *very* hard to understand the E3 build process.
+If you do not understand `make`, it is very *very* hard to understand the E3 build process.
 For a reference, I can suggest [GNU make reference](https://www.gnu.org/software/make/manual/html_node/index.html).

 `make` does two things: